 - You can fine-tune the health check timers for faster failover.
 This approach provides the fastest failover times in case of unhealthy instances.

-Using Google Cloud routing has the following advantages:
+Using Google Cloud routing has the following advantage:

 Using Google Cloud routing has the following disadvantages: